Security/EU AI Act

 Providers of high-risk AI systems must establish, implement, document, and maintain a risk management system throughout the AI system's lifecycle.
 The system must identify and analyze known and reasonably foreseeable risks, estimate and evaluate risks, and adopt suitable risk management measures.

-• Risk estimation: Decision logs quantify risk exposure — how often agents attempt blocked actions, approval rates, escalation frequency
+• Risk estimation: Decision records quantify risk exposure: how often agents attempt blocked actions, approval rates, and escalation frequency.

-• Risk management measures: Runtime authorization is itself a risk management measure — it prevents identified risks from materializing
+• Risk management measures: Runtime authorization is itself a risk management measure.
+It reduces identified risks before they materialize.

-• Lifecycle coverage: Policies evolve with version control, environment scoping (dev/staging/prod), and audit trails for every change
+• Lifecycle coverage: Policies evolve with version control, environment scoping (dev, staging, and prod), and change history for every policy change.

 High-risk AI systems must be designed to be effectively overseen by natural persons during the period of use.
 Oversight measures must enable the individual to fully understand the system's capacities and limitations, to monitor operation, and to intervene or interrupt the system.

-• Human-in-the-loop: Approval workflows route sensitive actions to human reviewers before execution — direct human oversight at the action level
+• Human review: Approval workflows route review-required actions to human reviewers before execution: direct human oversight at the action level

-• Intervention capability: Policies can be updated in real-time to restrict or halt agent behavior.
+• Intervention capability: Teams can apply policy changes that restrict or halt governed agent behavior.
 No redeployment needed.

 Deployers of high-risk AI systems must implement appropriate technical and organizational measures to ensure they use such systems in accordance with the instructions of use, monitor operation, keep logs generated by the system, and ensure human oversight by persons with necessary competence, training, and authority.

-• Log retention: Every authorization decision is logged with tool, arguments, policy, outcome, and timestamp.
+• Log retention: Governed authorization decisions can be recorded with tool, arguments, policy, outcome, and timestamp.
 Exportable for regulatory review.

-• Monitoring: Real-time dashboard and alerting on policy violations, unusual patterns, and escalation events
+• Monitoring: Decision views and alerts for policy violations, unusual patterns, and escalation events.

-• Competent oversight: Role-based access to the Veto dashboard ensures only authorized personnel can modify policies or approve actions
+• Competent oversight: Role-based access to the Veto workspace ensures only authorized personnel can modify policies or approve actions

 Providers must ensure that AI systems intended to interact with natural persons are designed and developed so that the natural person is informed they are interacting with an AI system, unless this is obvious from the context.

-Veto enables AI Pact compliance by providing the technical controls that back the voluntary commitments: risk management, human oversight, transparency, and record-keeping.
-Policies can be implemented immediately without waiting for full enforcement timelines.
+Veto supports AI Pact preparation by giving teams operational evidence for the same control themes: risk management, human oversight, transparency, and record-keeping.
+Policies can be implemented before each enforcement date arrives.

 Enforcement timeline